 (Note: Etsy actually offers a standalone store builder called ‘Pattern‘ — this integrates nicely with Etsy and can work well as a ‘best of both worlds’ solution for some merchants.
 However, it should be noted that Pattern’s selling features are quite basic by comparison to Wix’s and many of the other alternatives listed above).

-The disadvantage of using online marketplaces over Wix are that you have much less control over your brand and less opportunities for content marketing; additionally, they aren’t great for dropshipping.
+The disadvantage of using online marketplaces over Wix are that you have much less control over your brand and fewer opportunities for content marketing; additionally, they don’t let you capture your customer email addresses onto your own mailing list, and aren’t great for dropshipping.

 Some other Wix alternatives to consider

-The above list of Wix alternatives focusses on the key competitors.
+The above list of Wix alternatives focuses on its key competitors.
 But there are lots of other website builders available, and some other Wix competitors that you might wish to investigate are as follows:

 Wix alternatives FAQ